Raesangur/PascalScript_Reference/README.md

-# Fonctionalités du PascalScript
+# PascalScript
-Language de programmation fortement inspiré du C++, avec des fonctionalités d'autres languages que j'aime.
+Programming language strongly inspired from C++, with features from other languages that I like.

-## Mots-clé
+## Keywords
 - [`switch`](#switch-case)
 	- `case`
 		- `case(default)`